binaryblade/battlestation/README.md

 - Review
 - Execute

+Find a way to install https://developer.apple.com/safari/technology-preview/ automatically.

+Find a way to configure shells for TouchID / Watch Unlock on macOS (in `pam` modules).
+Is this better for dotfiles?
+Or does it align with the `osx` config file?
+Should the `osx` config file be part of dotfiles?
+(I'm leaning toward it's fine in here...BUT some users may want customizations--don't own an Apple Watch, for instance?)

 ### Dotfiles

 The installation will install my dotfiles, but I want to make this optional in the future.
 (I expect I'll support some command line parameters.)

 ## Results

 Battlestation installs a variety of command line utilities and other tooling for use in general development and DevOps, along with various languages we use.

 (Expand details later.)